0xironclad/Task-Scheduler-API/README.md

 A task scheduling system built with Node, Express, TypeScript, Docker and PostgreSQL.
 Schedule tasks to run at specific times with priority handling and retry logic.

-> "Einstein probably never said this, but time management is relative."

 ## Quick Start for Contributors